LG targets March U.S. launch for next-generation TVs

 “You have been waiting patiently for the launch (of OLED).
 Well, the wait is over,” LG’s chief technology officer, Skott Ahn, told reporters at the Consumer Electronics Show in Las Vegas.

-James Fisher, LG’s head of marketing, said the South Korean electronics maker will begin selling 55-inch and 65-inch versions of the TVs, with an 84-inch screen costing $12,000.
+James Fisher, LG’s head of marketing, said the South Korean electronics maker will begin selling 55-inch and 65-inch versions of the TVs, with the 55-inch screen costing $12,000.